CHARLIE CHAPLIN: THE GOLD RUSH

 A voice.
 A telephone.
 A fractured love affair.

-Claire Booth is joined by GRAMMY-winning pianist Christopher Glynn to present an immersive staging of Poulenc’s searing operatic melodrama.
+Claire Booth is joined by GRAMMY-winning pianist Christopher Glynn to present Poulenc’s searing operatic melodrama.
 Take a seat at the heart of the action to absorb this most intimate operatic setting of Jean Cocteau’s ground-breaking play, eavesdropping on a life in the balance.

 Opening with a bravura tour through a variety of songs influenced by Cocteau’s poetry, you are invited to a recital which becomes an opera like no other.